balaprasanna/learn-to-deploy-in-aws/README.md

 # learn-to-deploy-in-aws

-## nodejs, and mysql needed to run this app
+## git, nodejs, and mysql needed to run this app
 ## follow along the instruction to install git, mysql, nodejs and expose ports in aws
 ## pull this repo and check for npm and node
 ## then run the app